historic-trails/website/docs/sites/raton-pass.md

 ## Warfare

 Two nineteenth-century military crossings are especially notable in the history of Raton Pass.
-The first came in August 1846, during the Mexican-American War, when Stephen Kearny’s Army used the pass to invade New Mexico.
-Kearny chose Raton Pass for two reasons: first, he could use [Bent’s Fort](https://www.nps.gov/beol/index.htm) as a base, and second, it had more water than the Cimarron Cutoff, an especially important advantage in the summer.
-Kearny left Bent's Fort on August 2, sending road crews in advance to try to improve the route for the advancing army.
-Nevertheless, the army still had difficulty getting over the pass and lost many wagons descending into New Mexico, which Kearny’s army quickly claimed for the US.
+The first came in August 1846, during the Mexican-American War, when Stephen w.
+Kearny's Army of the West used the pass to invade New Mexico.
+Kearny chose Raton Pass for two reasons.
+First, he could use [Bent’s Fort](https://www.nps.gov/beol/index.htm) as a base; and second, it had more water than the Cimarron Cutoff, an especially important advantage in the summer.
+Kearny left Bent's Fort on August 2, sending road crews in advance to try to improve the route for the advancing soldiers.
+Nevertheless, the soldiers still had difficulty getting over the pass and lost many wagons descending into New Mexico, which Kearny’s army quickly claimed for the United States.

-Raton Pass played an important military role again during the Civil War, as the Union used Raton Pass to supply troops stationed in New Mexico.
-In 1862, when Confederate troops were advancing north through New Mexico, a regiment of Colorado Volunteers marched over Raton Pass to reinforce Union troops and win a major victory at the [Battle of Glorieta Pass](https://www.nps.gov/peco/learn/historyculture/battle-of-glorieta-pass.htm).
+Raton Pass played an important military role again during the Civil War, as Union forces used Raton Pass to supply troops stationed in New Mexico.
+In 1862 when Confederate troops were advancing north through New Mexico, a regiment of Colorado Volunteers marched over Raton Pass to reinforce Union troops and win a major victory at the [Battle of Glorieta Pass](https://www.nps.gov/peco/learn/historyculture/battle-of-glorieta-pass.htm).

-## Winding Through the Mountains
+## The Three Stages of Travel

 {% include figure.html
   class="img-right"